nautobot/nautobot-ansible/docs/plugins/device_interface.md

 +++ 1.0.0 "Initial Modules Creation."
     Initial creation of Nautobot modules.

 ## Synopsis

 - Creates or removes interfaces from Nautobot

+## Requirements

+The below requirements are needed on the host that executes this module.

+- pynautobot

 ## Parameters